 - 3. A compassionate nurse/midwife manager or perinatal coordinator who is willing to take on the training of staff and the creation of new policy.

 How Is The Baby Monitored During A Waterbirth?

-With the widespread use of electronic fetal monitoring during labour, one of the concerns is how do you achieve accurate monitoring of the fetal heart rates while the mother is immersed in water.
+With the widespread use of electronic fetal monitoring during labor, one of the concerns is how do you achieve accurate monitoring of the fetal heart rates while the mother is immersed in water.

 One of the first companies to recognize the value of creating waterproof monitoring equipment was Huntleigh Healthcare from the UK.
 That technology has been in place for more than a decade and has improved during that time period.
 All of the manufacturers of monitors now produce equipment which is waterproof, including hand-held dopplers, monitor leads, and telemetry units.

 There is a standard set by the American College of Obstetricians and Gynecologists for intermittent auscultation of fetal heart tones.
-Providers and birth centres which follow this guideline, listen to the baby every 30 minutes in early labour and every 10 minutes during the pushing phase, some listening after every pushing effort.
+Providers and birth centers which follow this guideline, listen to the baby every 30 minutes in early labor and every 10 minutes during the pushing phase, some listening after every pushing effort.
 This is easily achieved with a hand-held doppler.